 Performance-focused production and measurement

-- Bold lead-in: Track engagement per asset type weekly.
+- Track engagement per asset type weekly.

 Appendix: Templates, Checklists, and Sample Scripts